Skip to main content

 This documentation page is still a work-in-progress and may be subject to change.

-This page contains reference documentation for the Solidity dialect of PAQL, describing every Object type available, and the properties and iterators of each Object type.
+This page contains reference documentation for the Solidity dialect of PAQL, describing every object type available, and the properties and iterators of each object type.

 Contracts and Functions